selimslab/selimslab.github.io/_posts/2022-4-12-character.md

 Wanting to be someone else is a waste of the person you are.

+## Know your limits

+"Begin at the beginning," the King said, very gravely, "and go on till you come to the end: then stop.

+Accept what is in your control and don’t worry for the rest

+You don’t have to be perfect, good enough is good

+Get one bit better, keep walking

 ---

 You deserve your love and affection